-To facilitate the use of the Site—We use Session Data to ease navigation throughout the Site, to enhance navigation, keep track of login name and password in order to avoid requesting identity information when the visitor moves from page to page, and in general to enhance the quality of our Site and the content provided on the Site.
+To facilitate the use of the Sites—We use Session Data to ease navigation throughout the Sites, to enhance navigation, keep track of login name and password in order to avoid requesting identity information when the visitor moves from page to page, and in general to enhance the quality of our Sites and the content provided on the Sites.

-In connection with Assessments—We use the responses to an Assessment to score the Assessment and to generate Reports and other data related to the Respondent.
-We sometimes combine data from multiple Respondents (for example, in Team Reports).
+In connection with Assessments—We use the responses to Assessments to score the Assessments and to generate Reports and other data related to the Respondents to those Assessments.
+We sometimes combine data from multiple Respondents (for example, in team reports).
 We may also combine Respondent data with our general research data, or compare or associate Respondent data with other Respondent data.
-Certain subsets of this data are made available to our Customers, but your Personal Information is only shared with our Customers if (i) you have elected to do so using the features made available on the Site; or (ii) you complete an Assessment that has been sponsored by a Customer.
+Certain subsets of this data are made available to our Customers, but your Personal Information is only shared with a Customer if you complete an Assessment that has been sponsored by that Customer.

-For research purposes—We may use aggregated Session Data to better understand how our Site is navigated, how many visitors arrive at specific pages, which pages or content attract more viewers, the length and frequency of stays at our Site, the different types of searches of our Site content and databases, the types of browsers and computer operating systems that our visitors use, and the IP addresses from which visitors connect to our Site, in order to improve our Site and enhance our content.
+For research purposes—We may use aggregated Session Data to better understand how our Sites are navigated, how many visitors arrive at specific pages, which pages or content attract more viewers, the length and frequency of stays at our Sites, the different types of searches of our Sites’ content and databases, the types of browsers and computer operating systems that our visitors use, and the IP addresses from which visitors connect to our Sites, in order to improve our Sites and enhance our content.
 We may use IP addresses to gather broad demographic information—information that is not associated with any individual, and is therefore anonymous.
 We also use aggregated Assessment responses and other data to improve our Products and Services.

-For maintenance purposes—We may use IP addresses and Session Data to diagnose problems with our server, and to administer our Site.
+For maintenance purposes—We may use IP addresses and Session Data to diagnose problems with our server, and to administer our Sites.